 Due to the shape of their heads, Siamese cats and Siamese blends are prone to dental problems.
 Any cat can develop dental disease, so be sure your blend’s teeth are cleaned regularly.
 The plaque that naturally builds up on your cat’s teeth will eventually move below the gum line if not removed periodically, where it will cause gingivitis.
 The cat’s immune system attacks the bacteria in the plaque, causing inflammation, which, if left untreated, can develop into periodontitis.

 Unfortunately, periodontitis cannot be reversed.
 Pain from periodontitis can cause your cat to drool and tilt his head while eating.
 He may have halitosis or chronic bad breath.
-Your veterinarian will show you how to brush your cat’s teeth so he won’t develop any problems.
+Your veterinarian will show you how to brush your cat’s teeth, so he won’t develop any problems.
 Ask about specially formulated feline toothpaste and set up regular cleaning appointments.

 Siamese cats mature physically by about eighteen months old, but your mix may take longer to develop, depending on his Calico parent’s breed.
 Protein and fat levels should support slow, steady growth.
 Kittens need a specific calcium-phosphorus ratio for proper bone development.
 Look for a recipe with .8 to 1.6% calcium on a dry matter basis.

 Your Siamese Calico blend needs plenty of fresh water to stay healthy.
 Some cats prefer fresh running water and will appreciate a fountain drinker.
-Monitor his intake and if he isn’t a good drinker and becomes prone to urinary tract infections, add set cat food to his diet.
+Monitor his water intake, and if he isn’t a good drinker and becomes prone to urinary tract infections, add set cat food to his diet.
 The additional moisture content of wet cat food can help reduce the frequency of his ailments.

 Any cat food you choose should meet the Association of Animal Feed Control Officials (AAFCO) standards as a complete and balanced diet for your feline.
 In the wild, animal meat is the most significant part of the feline diet.
 Their diet should still be mainly animal meat, even in processed form.
 In the wild, they consumed high amounts of protein, moderate fat, and a minimal carbohydrate intake.
-The prey they caught provided adequate vitamins and minerals before they were domesticated
+The prey they caught provided adequate vitamins and minerals before they were domesticated.

-Read the label no matter which type of food you choose, whether wet, dry, or fresh.
+Read the label no matter which type of food you choose, whether wet, dry, freeze-dried, or fresh.
 Look for meat, meat by-products, or seafood among the first few ingredients.
 These ingredients suggest the food contains enough animal-source ingredients to supply essential amino acids and fatty acids without additional supplements.
 For cats prone to urinary tract issues, consider a low-magnesium wet food.

 Breeders & Kitten Costs